scroll top

 What are other ways a dentist can help reduce dental costs?

-If the dental office you visit does not have a sliding fee scale, talk with the dentist about your options.
+If the dental office you visit does not have a sliding fee scale, talk with the dentist about your payment options.
 Some procedures may cost less than others.
 For example, discuss the price points of extractions versus root canals.
-Be upfront about your financial limitations so your dentist can find ways to help you out.
+Be upfront about your financial limitations so your dentist can recommend treatment options that are more affordable.

 9. Aspen Dental free dental care (for veterans and their families)